 Photo of Virve Georgeson, inventor of ergonomic permanent high heel shoe inserts

 I love wearing heels, and when I articled to be a lawyer in 2007 I bought a pair of high heeled boots in Toronto - these would later become my 'inspiration boots'.
-I was called to the bar in 2008. ( I invented my high heel inserts in June 2009) I wanted to wear high heels at my law office and especially when I appeared in Court but it was impossible for me to spend more than an hour in heels without my toes feeling crushed and the ball of my feet 'burning' in pain.
+I was called to the bar in 2008. ( I invented my high heel inserts in June 2009) I wanted to wear high heels at my law office in comfort and in style.
+It was especially important to look professional when I appeared in Court but it was impossible for me to spend more than an hour in high heel pumps without my toes feeling crushed and the ball of my feet 'burning' in pain.
 On a Court day you never know how long you will be on your feet.
 You could be walking and standing for up to four hours at a stretch on hard stone floors.
-These are not high heel inserts engineered by a rocket scientist who is a male and never wears heels.
-These high heel inserts were invented by a female serial inventor to solve a real world personal problem, they were designed by a sculptor, analyzed like a piece of litigation by a lawyer and prototyped by a woman who wears heels for work and nights out.
+I have a narrow foot and my heel slips out of my shoe all the time.
+Pumps and high heeled sandals are bad, but the worst shoes are high heeled mules.
+My heel slips sideways and onto the floor - I haven't twisted and ankle yet, but there have been close calls.